DanielBrunnsaker/GenExp/README.md

 ```
 ### Install SWI-Prolog

 Follow download and install instructions [here](https://www.swi-prolog.org/download/stable).
 It can also be installed using package managers such as apt, snap, and brew.
-For more instructions on how to generate the patterns used for the hypothesis generation steps, see the `/prolog` folder.

 ### Install RMLMapper